intel/llvm/sycl/doc/extensions/experimental/sycl_ext_intel_esimd/sycl_ext_intel_esimd.md

 when it (the type) is part of a signature of a function with linkage defined.

 Compiler uses aggregate type "unwrapping process" for communicating ARVs.
-Unwarapping a structure with a single field results in the unwrapped type of that field, so unwrapping is a recursive process.
+Unwrapping a structure with a single field results in the unwrapped type of that field, so unwrapping is a recursive process.
 Unwrapped primitive type is the primitive type itself.
 Structures with pointer fields are not unwrapped.
 For example, unwrapping `Y` defined as